killiansheriff/AtomisticReverseMonteCarlo/readme.md

 # Atomistic Reverse Monte-Carlo
-``rMC`` is a python package which allows generating bulk crystal structures wiht target Warren-Cowley parameters.
+``rMC`` is a python package which allows generating bulk crystal structures with target Warren-Cowley parameters.

 ## Installation
 You can install rMC through PyPy using: